1950 Douglas C-54D disappearance: Flight

 The aircraft was part of the First Strategic Support Squadron, Strategic Air Command, out of Biggs AFB, Texas.
 In addition to its eight-man crew, it was carrying 36 passengers, including two civilians: a woman and her infant son.
 An earlier attempt to depart had been made, but due to trouble with one of its four engines, it was delayed several hours.
-The flight was from Anchorage, Alaska to Great Falls, Montana.
-Two hours after its eventual departure, the flight marked its first scheduled check-in over Snag, Yukon, where the pilot reported that the plane was on schedule with no issues to report.
+The flight was from Anchorage, Alaska, to Great Falls, Montana.
+Two hours after its eventual departure, the flight marked its first scheduled check-in over Snag, Yukon, where the pilot reported that the plane was on schedule with no issues to report except for ice on the wings.
 However, the flight never checked in with its second destination, Aishihik, Yukon, and was never heard from again.